bokand/bokand.github.io/web_viewports_explainer.md

 the URL bar in and out of view as the page is scrolled.

 ###### Safari + Chrome
 Showing and hiding the URL bar resizes both the fixed and visual viewports but not the ICB.
+The page isn't reflowed when the URL bar state changes except for
+position: fixed Elements.

 ###### Firefox
-Resizes both fixed and visual but also the ICB.
+Resizes both fixed and visual but also the ICB so the entire page does reflow.

 ###### Edge
 Edge on Windows Phone had a fixed URL bar.
 With the introduction of Edge